JoshuaVM95/MindUniversity_FirstChallenge/src/README.md

 ### 3. What architecture patterns do you know and how they work?

+-   **Client-Server**: This pattern is based on two components, a server and multiple clients(ex: browser or mobile).
+The server listens to the clients requests and then sends a response to each client.

+-   **Event-bus**: The way that this pattern works is first, a publisher triggers an event that is going to be sent to the event bus, then the event bus notifies a subscriber, and finally the subscriber runs the logic for the given event.

+-   **Microservices**: The way this pattern works is by dividing the logic into different specific services, that way each individual service works independently making it easier to develop and deploy functionality.

 ### 4. What design patterns do you know and how they work?

 ### 5. What is SOLID?

 It's an acronym for five principles in OOP(Object Oriented Programming).

 -   **S – Single Responsibility Principle**: This principle means that a class should have a unique responsibility, so the class is simple (KISS principle).

 -   **O – Open/Closed Principle**: This principle is to leave a class in a way that is open to be extended for but closed to modifications.

 -   **L – Liskov Substitution Principle**: This principle is related to keeping the superclass in a way that I can substitute its subclasses for the superclass and not affect the program at all.

 -   **I – Interface Segregation Principle**: For this principle, we need to create for the class the necessary interfaces that are going to use.

 -   **D – Dependency Inversion Principle**: This principle refers to keep the principle classes in a way that they are not dependent on the subclasses.
 To leave the superclass generic, and the subclasses more specific.

 ### 6. [What is a class?](./classes/Pizza.ts#L15-L73)

 A class is a way to build general functionality related to a specific type, for example, a car. <br />